luobintianya/SAPBTP_DEMOS/README.md

 **CF Enviroment**

+In Cloud Foundry Enviroment , SAP Business Technology Platfrom Provided serveral buildpacks which we can deliver the application base on diffeernent development technologies

+here we have impledment the applicaiton base on Java , Nodejs and python

  | folder name    | Description                        | ReadMe                                                                        |
  | -------------- | ---------------------------------- | ----------------------------------------------------------------------------- |
  | btp_javademo   | BTP Simple  Applicaiton for Java   | [English](./btp_javademo/README.md) I [中文](./btp_javademo/README_ZH.md)     |